quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Address Validation for Migrated Connections {#migrate-validate}

-An endpoint that see a new source IP address and port (or just a new source port) on packets from its peer is likely seeing a connection migration at the peer.
+An endpoint that receives a packet from a new remote IP address and port (or just a new remote port) on packets from its peer is likely seeing a connection migration at the peer.

 However, it is also possible that the peer is spoofing its source address in order to cause the endpoint to send excessive amounts of data to an unwilling